DJTB/jisho2json/README.md

 ```

 #### Alternative output.
 Edit the following variable in `jisho2json.js` to define the output you prefer.
+For example, remove Sentences, change JA to Kanji, and EN to Meanings.
 ```javascript
 var jre = {
   Tags: tags,